-On March 15, 2017 MassDOT filed a Notice of Project Change(NPC) with the Massachusetts Environmental Policy Act (MEPA) Office articulating a phased approach to the project.
-Phase I would build the Southern Triangle from Cotley Junction south to Fall River and New Bedford and using the existing Middleborough Secondary Line, which currently carries freight traffic.
-Offering limited service, commuter trains would then connect to the Middleborough/Lakeville Service.
-While design and construction proceeds during Phase I, engineering design on the norther section of the route to Stoughton would continue.
+On March 15, 2017, MassDOT filed a Notice of Project Change (NPC) with the MEPA Office, articulating a phased approach to the project.
+Phase I would build the Southern Triangle from Cotley Junction south to Fall River and New Bedford using the existing Middleborough Secondary Line, which currently carries freight traffic.
+Offering limited service, commuter trains would then connect to the Middleborough/Lakeville commuter rail service.
+While design and construction proceeds during Phase I, engineering design on the northern section of the route to Stoughton would continue.

-The Southeastern Regional Planning and Economic Development District (SRPEDD) directs the South Coast Rail Task Force, which is composed of appointed members from the 31 communities in the South Coast Rail Corridor, as well as regional transit authorities and environmental groups.
-Initially established as a result of the 2002 Secretary's Certificate, the Task Force focus is now limited to land-use planning rather than route determination and vetting.
-Visit the South Coast Rail website for more information on this project.
+The Southeastern Regional Planning and Economic Development District (SRPEDD) directs the SCR Task Force, which is composed of appointed members from the 31 communities in the SCR Corridor, regional transit authorities, and environmental groups.
+Initially established as a result of the 2002 Secretary's Certificate, the task force's focus is now limited to land-use planning rather than route determination and vetting.
+Visit the South Coast Rail website for more information about this project.